Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Introduction

 \section{Introduction}

-Large language model (LLM)–based agents are increasingly endowed with the ability to interact with external environments through tool use~\citep{zhang2025landscape, huang2025deep, li2025torl}, a capability often regarded as a critical step toward building general-purpose autonomous intelligent systems~\citep{gutierrez2023proposal, qu2025tool}.
-For example, web search~\citep{zhang2025web, qi2024webrl}, one of the most fundamental tools, enables agents to access up-to-date large-scale knowledge that substantially improves their capacity to solve complex, knowledge-intensive tasks~\citep{ning2025survey}.
-Through iterative interaction with the external environment, agents can gradually acquire missing information and refine their reasoning toward solving the target query.
+Large language model (LLM)–based agents are increasingly equipped with the ability to interact with external environments through tool use~\citep{zhang2025landscape, huang2025deep, li2025torl}, a capability often regarded as a critical step toward building general-purpose autonomous intelligent systems~\citep{gutierrez2023proposal, qu2025tool}.
+One of the most prominent application scenarios is \emph{agentic search}, where an agent invokes tools such as web search~\citep{zhang2025web, qi2024webrl} to access up-to-date, large-scale knowledge that substantially enhances its ability to solve complex, knowledge-intensive tasks~\citep{ning2025survey}.
+Through iterative interaction with the external environment via such tools, search agents can gradually acquire missing information and refine their reasoning trajectories toward solving the target query.

-To equip general-purpose LLMs with such agentic capabilities, early efforts primarily relied on prompt-based workflows~\citep{li2025search, wang2024searching, zheng2024openresearcher}, which allowed tool use without additional training but often suffered from poor generalization.
+To equip general-purpose LLMs with such agentic search capabilities, early efforts primarily relied on prompt-based workflows~\citep{li2025search, wang2024searching, zheng2024openresearcher}, which allowed tool use without additional training but often suffered from poor generalization.
 More recent studies have explored supervised fine-tuning (SFT)~\citep{wang2024corag} and reinforcement learning (RL)~\citep{jin2025search, song2025r1, zheng2025deepresearcher} to explicitly incentivize tool use, achieving markedly better performance.
 In particular, Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}–style methods have emerged as the dominant approach for training agentic LLMs.
 In this paradigm, a group of rollouts is generated for each query under the current policy, and outcome-based rewards, typically defined by the correctness of the final answer against the ground truth, are used to construct group-relative advantages that drive policy optimization.